-One super easy way to put an extra few percent toward your savings rate is earning a retirement savings match at your employer.
+One super easy way to put an extra few percents toward your savings rate is earning a retirement savings match at your employer.
 Every additional percent of your income, or your employer’s match, that you put away puts you a few months or sometimes years closer to financial independence (FI).

 If your employer offers a retirement savings plan at work, such as a 401(k), 403(b), 457, Thrift Saving Plan or other plan, you may be eligible for a retirement savings plan matching contribution to help you get to FI faster.
 Of course, not all workplaces have retirement saving plans and even those that do don’t always match.